golosina/framework/docs/routing.md

 # Routing

 Our routing system works as a wrapper for the [Gorilla Mux Router](https://github.com/gorilla/mux).
+Routes live under the `routes` folder and here we have a couple of files you can use to define your routes.

+* api.go: has the definition of our API routes
+* web.go: has the definition of our web pages routes

+?> Of course you can also define routes directly on the `main()` func but we recommend that you follow the files format to facilitate debugging and maintenance.

 ## Method Routes